cmaureir/progra-alma/classes/class1.rst

 .. index:: bool, logic value, boolean value

-The logic values ``True`` and ``False`` are of **bool** type, that represent logic values.
+The logic values ``True`` and ``False`` are of **bool** type, which represents logic values.

-The name ``bool`` comes from the mathematician `George Boole`_, who create an algebraic system to the binary logic.
+The name ``bool`` comes from the mathematician `George Boole`_, who created an algebraic system for binary logic.
 For this reason,
-the ``True`` and ``False`` values also are called **boolean values**.
+the ``True`` and ``False`` values are also called **boolean values**.
-The name is not very clear,
-but is very used in different sciences, so we need to know.
+The name is not very intuitive, but we need to know it because it is widely used in different areas of science.

 .. _George Boole: http://en.wikipedia.org/wiki/George_Boole